villevli/villevli.github.io/README.md

 ### Features
 - Making a player character walk smoothly on a floating origin tile based world map (Mapbox SDK) based on GPS location
 - Player character customizer.
-Clothes/wearables are defined using prefabs and scriptable objects and can be loaded from assetbundles
+Clothes/wearables are defined using prefabs and scriptable objects and can be delivered via assetbundles
+- Social login using Firebase Auth, Sign in with Google, Apple and Facebook
+- Snatching.
+Players can steal boxes form other players via a minigame.
+Semi-realtime where players can use items and its effects will affect the other player
 - Gifting.
-Players could gift items to friends or invite new players by sharing links.
+Players can gift items to friends or invite new players by sharing links.
 Implemented UI and client side logic.
 Designed the backend API and database model together with a backend developer.
 Had a feature flag
-- Social login using Firebase Auth, Sign in with Google, Apple and Facebook
+- Seasonal events.
+Customize map colors, props, UI colors, etc. Config and assets can be delivered via assetbundles
 - Text localization.
 Texts defined in a csv file that can be also be hotfixed without a new build
 - UI stack system that supports loading canvases via additively loaded scenes when needed
 - Loading of png and jpg images from the web.
 Optimized loading, rescaling to optimize for the size on screen, pooling of textures and automatically loading and unloading when a surface or UI element becomes visible